End Point Assessment

 The EPA demonstrates occupational competence of an apprentice in their role.
 It takes place at the end of the practical period when the apprentice has completed their training and any mandatory qualifications required in the standard.
 The EPA must be passed for an apprentice to achieve their apprenticeship.

-The EPA is undertaken by an Independent Apprenticeship Assessor (IAA), appointed by the End Point Assessment Organisation (EPAO) for the apprenticeship.
+The EPA is normally undertaken by an independent Apprenticeship Assessor, appointed by the End Point Assessment Organisation (EPAO) for the apprenticeship.
 The University is the EPA Organisation for the integrated degree apprenticeships it delivers.
 For non-integrated apprenticeships a separate EPAO is appointed to conduct the assessment.
 For some apprenticeships, passing the EPA and completing the apprenticeship will also lead to professional recognition by a regulatory body.

 Gateway